-Australia offers so many options when it comes to seeing amazing wildlife in their natural habitat.
-And for 6 months of the year the opportunity to see humpback whales as they migrate from their hunting grounds in the Antarctic to their breeding grounds in the warm waters off Queensland is one that surely cannot be missed.
+Australia offers so many options when it comes to seeing amazing wildlife in its natural habitat.
+And for 6 months of the year, the opportunity to see humpback whales as they migrate from their hunting grounds in the Antarctic to their breeding grounds in the warm waters off Queensland is one that surely cannot be missed.
 Whale watching in Queensland is a guaranteed way to get up close and personal to these intelligent and curious mammals.

 In this article you will find out more about the whales, what to expect on a whale watching tour and information about the various tour options available in Queensland.

-A day out on a whale watching cruise was something I was really looking forward to in Australia.
+A day out on a whale-watching cruise was something I was really looking forward to in Australia.
 Having previously seen killer whales on a cruise off Vancouver Island in Canada I love the ability (and appreciate the privilege) of being so close to such beautiful animals.

 - When can you see whales in Queensland?

 - Is it possible to see whales from land or do I need to take a whale watching cruise?